 Ryan '13, Software Engineer, MITREB.S. in Software Engineering for Emerging TechnologiesTyngsborough, MA

-Megan completed her first internship working for the Vermont Department of State's Attorney's Office just after her freshman year.
-She went on to complete three additional internships at the Maine State Computer Crimes Unit, TASC Inc., and the Leahy Center for Digital Investigation between her freshman and senior years.
+Megan completed her first internship working for the Vermont Department of State's Attorney's Office just after her first year.
+She went on to complete three additional internships at the Maine State Computer Crimes Unit, TASC Inc., and the Leahy Center for Digital Investigation between her first and senior years.
 She performed groundbreaking research in digital forensics and has had her work published.
 She completed two service trips and was a peer advisor, student ambassador and tutor.
 She was also student speaker for U.S. Senator Patrick Leahy and was voted Student of the Year for Computer & Digital Forensics for two consecutive years.
 She was offered a full-time, high-paying job months before her graduation date.
 She's currently pursuing her Master's degree in Digital Forensic Science at Champlain.

 For Megan, success began on Day 1 at Champlain College and didn't stop after her graduation.

 Megan '12, Cyber Security Forensic Analyst, TASC, Inc.M.S.
 Candidate, Digital Forensic Science, Champlain CollegeB.S. in Computer and Digital Forensics, Champlain CollegeWashington, D.C.

 Cullen completed his first internship the summer after his first year.
 "I was one of five Champlain students hired at that time for paid software-engineering internships at GE Healthcare," he says.
 He recommends that students get an internship early in their academic careers.
 "At Champlain you have the opportunity to take classes that give you an introduction to the skills of your profession in your first years; take these classes as early as possible so you can get started on an internship.
 Squeeze in as much as you can as early as you can."